meatball133/crystal/exercises/concept/wellingtons-weather-station/.docs/instructions.md

 Fahrenheit is a unit of measurement for temperature.
 It has a different scale than Celsius.
-0°C is 32°F, and 1 Celsius degree is equal to 1.8 Fahrenheit degrees.
+0°C is 32°F, and 1 degree Celsius is equal to 1.8 degrees Fahrenheit.

 Here is a table showing the conversion between Celsius and Fahrenheit: